-ARTICLE XI- BOARD OF APPEALS
+ARTICLE XI- Board of Appeals

-There shall be a Board of Appeals consisting of five members appointed by the Selectmen, one for a term of one year, one for a term of two years, one for a term of three years, one for a term of four years, and one for a term of five years.
+There shall be a Board of Appeals consisting of five members appointed by the Select Board members, one for a term of one year, one for a term of two years, one for a term of three years, one for a term of four years, and one for a term of five years.
 Said board shall elect annually a chairman and a clerk from its own number.

-There shall be three associate members of the Board of Appeals appointed by the Board of Selectmen.
+There shall be three associate members of the Board of Appeals appointed by the Select Board members.
 Each shall serve a term of five years.